mluukkai/WebPalvelinohjelmointi2023/web/ilmoittautuminen-english.md

 > University credit registration in progress...

-You can view your grade in University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.
+You can view your grade in the University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.

 When the registration is done, the following text appears in the submission system

 > University credits registered, see the course page how to get a transcript if you need one

-Please note that you need a separate enrollment for the part 8 of the course, the above described button presses are also needed for the part 8.
+Please note that you need a separate enrollment for part 8 of the course, the above described-button presses are also needed for part 8.